Py-Kat/Display-Color-Tester/README.md

 colors look on a display!

-This ability to quickly display a single color on my own monitors, has personally helped me troubleshoot and identify display issues quite a few times, and aims to provide this same helpful experience to others!
+This ability to quickly display a chosen color on my own monitors has personally helped me troubleshoot and identify display issues quite a few times, as well as helped with other display and color concerns.
+This program's aim is to
+hopefully provide that same helpful experience to others!

 ### | A Few Use Cases:
 - Using a plain white screen